Last updated: March 21, 2026

 The trend is the foundation of all successful trading.
 Learning how to identify trend in stock market is the first step to becoming a profitable trader.

-Ready to start analyzing charts?
+Ready to refine your strategy and start analyzing charts like a professional?
 Explore the free guides and trading strategies at Piprider to sharpen your skills today.

 Leave a Comment